 A patient cannot be placed on the waitlist for a room until a confirmed start date for treatment has been determined.
 Previous guests who have stayed at Caring House within the previous year can make a reservation for follow-up visits or additional treatment at Duke by contacting our Director of Operations directly (919-490-5449).
 A referral is needed only if it has been more than a year since the last stay.
 For patient referrals, please call your Duke oncology social worker.

 Is there a waiting list?

 There is almost always a waiting list at Caring House.
-When a room becomes available, the operations manager contacts the potential guest whose name is next on the list.
-It is, therefore, important for those who want to stay at Caring House to contact an oncology social worker as soon as they know they will need a room so that a referral may be made.
+When a room becomes available, the Director of Operations contacts the potential guest whose name is next on the list.
+It is important for those who want to stay at Caring House to contact an oncology social worker as soon as they know they will need a room so that a referral can be made as soon as possible.

-The nightly fee is $45.
+Caring House’s nightly fee for guests is $45.
 Guests may request a financial assistance application from their social worker.

 Please review the guest forms below and bring them with you when you arrive to Caring House.